The smallest Transit is a neat solution for those upgrading from a car-based van

 - Tyre pressure monitoring

-Ford Transit Courier Trend standard equipment highlights (in addition to Base):
+Ford Transit Courier Trend van standard equipment highlights (in addition to Leader van):

-- Ford Sync3 4.0-inch infotainment system (replaces device holder)
+- Ford Sync 3 4.0-inch infotainment system (replaces Device Dock)

 - Powered, heated door mirrors